 Lysimeter Plant Cover (percent) Bare (percent) Gravel (percent) Litter (percent)

-Vegetated 30 10 58 2
+Vegetated 10 30 52 8

-Bare Soil 0 15 85 0
+Bare Soil 0 15 77 8

-The average soil water storage depth in the vegetated lysimeter from January 1, 1996, through December 31, 2016, was 118 mm (4.6 in.).
-This is equivalent to an average volumetric water content (VWC) of 5.9%.
-For the same period, the average soil water storage depth in the bare lysimeter was 211 mm (8.3 in.), which is equivalent to an average VWC of 10.6%.
-During 2016, the average soil water storage depth in the vegetated lysimeter was 122 mm (4.8 in.), and the average water storage depth in the bare lysimeter was 220 mm (8.7 in.).
-Rains in late winter and early spring promote plant growth, which removes water by evapotranspiration.
-In summer the vegetated lysimeter dries out and plant growth and ET both slow.
-Eventually E from the bare lysimeter exceeds ET from the vegetated lysimeter in the summer due to the higher water content in the bare lysimeter (Figure 4-22).
+The average soil water storage depth in the vegetated lysimeter from January 1, 1996, through December 31, 2018, was 119 mm (4.69 in.).
+This is equivalent to an average volumetric water content (VWC) of 6.0%.
+For the same period, the average soil water storage depth in the bare lysimeter was 212 mm (8.35 in.), which is equivalent to an average VWC of 10.6%.
+During 2018, the average soil water storage depth in the vegetated lysimeter was 113 mm (4.45 in.), and the average water storage depth in the bare lysimeter was 202 mm (7.95 in.).
+Rains in late winter and early spring promote plant growth, which removes water by ET.
+In summer, the vegetated lysimeter dries out and plant growth and ET both slow.
+Eventually, E from the bare lysimeter exceeds ET from the vegetated lysimeter in the summer due to the higher water content in the bare lysimeter.

 No water has ever accumulated at the bottom of the vegetated lysimeter.
-Heavy precipitation during the late fall and winter combined with low E rates and higher initial water contents may result in water accumulation at the bottom of the bare lysimeter.
-A suction of -8.0 kPa (-1.2 PSI) was applied to the porous suction candles on the bottom of the bare lysimeter May 5-June 19, 2008; March 2-May 12, 2009; and February 3-April 27, 2010.
+Heavy precipitation during late fall and winter combined with low E rates and higher initial water contents may result in water accumulation at the bottom of the bare lysimeter.
+Suction of -8.0 kPa (-1.2 PSI) was applied to the porous suction candles on the bottom of the bare lysimeter on May 5-June 19, 2008; March 2-May 12, 2009; and February 3-April 27, 2010.
 No water effluent was collected from the suction candles during these periods.
-Long-term numerical simulations (30 years), using a unit gradient bottom boundary, estimate the amount of drainage that would have occurred if water could drain from the lysimeters.
-These simulations indicate an average of 1.0 cm (0.4 in.) per year of water reaches the bottom of the bare lysimeter, and essentially no water reaches the bottom of the vegetated lysimeter (Desotell et al., 2006).
+Long-term numerical simulations (30 years) using a unit gradient bottom boundary estimate the amount of drainage that would have occurred if water could drain from the lysimeters.
+These simulations indicate an average of 1 cm (0.4 in.) per year of water reaches the bottom of the bare lysimeter, and essentially no water reaches the bottom of the vegetated lysimeter (Desotell et al. 2006).

-During 2016, E from the bare lysimeter was 133.2 mm (5.2 in.) and ET from the vegetated lysimeter was 137.0 mm (5.4 in.).
-Water content in the vegetated lysimeter decreased during 2016 because annual ET from the vegetated lysimeter was greater than the 129.6 mm of precipitation.
-Water content in the bare lysimeter also decreased during 2016.
+During 2018, E from the bare lysimeter was 98.1 mm (3.86 in.) and ET from the vegetated lysimeter was 83.2 mm (3.28 in.).
+Water content in the vegetated lysimeter stayed about the same during 2018 because annual ET from the vegetated lysimeter was about equal to the 82.2 mm (3.24 in.) of precipitation.
+Water content in the bare lysimeter decreased during 2018 because the annual E from the bare lysimeter was greater than the precipitation.